Oh, the People You Know: 5 Networking Tips for College Students

 Then you can use your social media to update people about actions you take in your career; whether it's posting about an internship, event, etc.

-Almost 85 percent of employers admit to using social media to recruit employees.
+A recent survey found that 92 percent of employers admit to using social media to recruit employees.
 If you fill your social media with positive and constructive content now, it will pay off in the future!

 3. Get an Internship